First they came for the Socialists, and I did not speak out--

 One of my roles as a member of my union's grievance committee is to defend coworkers wrongly accused.

 Often I am asked why I care so much that 23 union and nonunion employees will have to go a year without health insurance.
+They missed the two week sign up period didn't they?

 I am asked why I defend a particular nurse for being late in a snowstorm.